OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 ## Before you choose

-Finally, for any service, you must be comfortable with the provider - that means trust, but also understanding their business model:  Is it fee-for-service?
+Below are some questions for further consideration.

+* Does their business and cost model meet your needs?
+Is it fee-for-service?
 If there’s a free version, does it receive less support than a paid alternative?
 Is it funded by governments?
-It is best to cover as much detail up front as possible to avoid surprises down the road.

-### For all services:
+* Do they accept a form of payment you can use?
+Can you afford their service?
+* What type of ongoing support will you have access to?
+Is there an additional cost for support, and/or will you receive sufficient support if you are using a "free" tier?
 * How is the company/organization structured and sustained?
-What types of vetting or reporting are the required to do, if any?
+What types of reporting are the required to do, if any?
+* What logs are created, and for how long are they available?
 * Consider what country/countries they have a legal presence in and would be required to comply with law enforcement and other legal requests
-* What logs are created, and for how long are they available?
 * Are there restrictions that impact you on what content the service will host/proxy?
 * Are there restrictions on the countries where they can provide service?
-* Do they accept a form of payment you can use?
-Can you afford their service?
 * Secure communications -- you should be able to log in securely and communicate with the service provider privately.
 * Is there an option for two-factor authentication, to improve the security of administrator access?
 This or related secure access policies can help reduce the threat of other forms of attacks against your website.
-* What type of ongoing support will you have access to?
-Is there an additional cost for support, and/or will you receive sufficient support if you are using a "free" tier?
-* Can you "test-drive" your website before you move over via a staging site?
+* Can you "test-drive" your website before you move over?
+Is there support in migrating your site to this service?

-### For hosted services

-* Do they offer full support on moving your site over?
-* Are the services equal or better options than your current host, at least for tools/services you use?
-Top things to check are:
-    * Management dashboards like cPanel
-    * Email accounts (how many, quotas, access via SMTP, IMAP)
-    * Databases (how many, types, access)
-    * Remote access via SFTP/SSH
-    * Support for the programming language (PHP, Perl, Ruby, cgi-bin access...) or CMS (Drupal, Joomla, Wordpress…) your site uses

-### For proxied services:

 * If you use SSL (also known as HTTPS or secure web traffic), ask how they manage SSL.
-In some configurations, it may be easiest to share your private SSL key.
-If you do so, you need to have a high level of trust in the service provider, as they can "impersonate" your site (indeed, this is what you are asking them to do by providing a proxy!)
-* Ask about how administration / editorial logins and pages are managed
-* Talk about any interactive parts of your website (users who log in, comment, admin/editorial needs, complex interactive pages/javascript/animations) -- different proxy services manage these differently; you will need to test these before switching completely.

 # Mitigation Services